florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Propeller / Engine maintenance cost
 ***********************************
-The maintenance cost of propeller, turboshaft, and ICE are calculated as the annual split of the overhaul cost, which is required in a specific operation hours.
+The maintenance cost of propeller, turboshaft, and ICE is calculated as the annual split of the overhaul cost, which is required in a specific operation hours.
 The overhaul cost of propeller is provided by `Aircraft accessories of Oklahoma <https://aircraftaccessoriesofok.com/aircraft-propeller-overhaul-cost/>`_.